sciamop/pinry-saver-android/README.md

 ### Browsing Your Pins
 1. Open the app to view your Pinry gallery
-2. Tap the Pinry logo (upper left) to scroll to top
+2. Tap the Pinstle logo (upper left) to scroll to top
 3. Tap the gear icon (upper right) to access settings
 4. Tap any pin to view fullscreen
 5. In fullscreen: